U.S. Export Licenses: Navigating Issues and Resources

 Strategy

-• Export classification and any license numbers you receive must appear on export documentation, such as the Commercial Invoice and the ACE AESDirect Automated Export System filing; the numbers should be easily accessible in your inventory management system.
+- Export classification and any license numbers you receive must appear on export documentation, such as the Commercial Invoice and the Electronic Export Filing in the Automated Export System (AES).
 For certain types of exports listed in Section 758.1 of the EAR, BIS requires the filing of electronic export information in AES, regardless of value or destination.
 When completing forms (on paper or online), the U.S. Postal Service and major freight carriers may require you to enter “NLR”—which means “No License Required”— for certain EAR shipments.
 Details on EAR99 can be found in the “ECCN Questions and Answers” section of the Bureau of Industry and Security website.

 Submitting a License Application